 By Bushra Mollick

-Honking cars, crowded sidewalks with glaring aunties and fruit-selling uncles, and Bangladeshi grocery stores.
-In a post-pandemic world, large signs of “HALAL MEAT” greet marketgoers as small businesses continue to meet the needs of the community.
+Honking cars, crowded sidewalks with glaring aunties and fruit-selling uncles, and Bangladeshi grocery stores line the streets of Jackson Heights.
+Large signs broadcasting “HALAL MEAT” greet marketgoers as small businesses continue to meet the needs of the community during a pandemic.
 While halal meat is accessible to most Bangladeshi New Yorkers today, this commodity has not always been within a block’s reach.

 Akm Nuruzzaman opened Akota Grocery & Halal Meat in 1997, after living in the United States for five years.
 “At the time, there was only one store [in Jackson Heights] with halal meat, Megna Grocery [and Halal Meat].
 It was pretty limited.
-Then there was Mannan.,” he said, “And then there was Akota, my business.”
+Then there was Mannan,” Nuruzzaman, also known locally as Montu Uncle, said.
+“And then there was Akota, my business.”

 Back in 1997, however, only a fraction of these stores existed.
-“There were not a lot of Bangladeshistores, and I was thinking, at least we can give the community halal meat,”the Mymensingh nativesaid, “I have a lot of non-Muslimcustomers,as well.
-People know that halal is.”
+“There were not a lot of Bangladeshi stores, and I was thinking, at least we can give the community halal meat,” the Mymensingh native said.
+“I have a lot of non-Muslim customers, as well.
+People know what halal is.”

-Nuruzzaman gives credit to his wife, Mosammat Jahan, for opening up the shop.
-“I asked her, what do you want to do?
-Should we purchase a home or should we open a business?
-So she said, ‘Let’s open a business.
+Montu Uncle gives credit to his wife, Mosammat Jahan, for opening up shop.
+“I asked her, ‘What do you want to do?
+Should we purchase a home or should we open a business?’
+She said, ‘Let’s open a business.
 That way we can make some money from that and then purchase a home.’”

-As the Bangladeshi population grew in Queens and other boroughs, so did the opportunities to expand the business.
+As the Bangladeshi population grew in Queens and other boroughs, so did the opportunities to expand business.
 Montu Uncle placed advertisements in the local Bangladeshi newspapers and continued to grow his customer base.
-Just as Akota Grocery & Halal Meat placed advertisements in local papers, other Bangladeshi halal meat shops followed suit.
+When Akota Grocery & Halal Meat began placing advertisements, other Bangladeshi halal meat shops followed suit.

 An Essential Service During the Pandemic

-The Bangladeshi grocery shops offer more than just desi spices and fresh produce.
-They provide Bangladeshis, and Bangladeshi Muslims, access to an integral part of their cuisine –halal meat.
-Akota Grocery & Halal Meat celebrates 24 years of business this year.
-Montu Uncle offers some words of wisdom to new Bangladeshi business owners and entrepreneurs.
+Bangladeshi grocery shops like Montu Uncle’s store offer more than just desi spices and fresh produce.
+They provide Bangladeshis, and specifically Bangladeshi Muslims, access to an integral part of their cuisine: halal meat.
+As Akota Grocery & Halal Meat celebrates 24 years of business this year, Montu Uncle offers some words of wisdom to new Bangladeshi business owners and entrepreneurs.

 “Everything is possible in this country.
 As far as businesses go, do not focus on the money.
 Focus on your service, customer satisfaction, and serving your community.”